-This list of campus resources is coordinated by the campus ADA Coordinator.
-If you cannot find the information you need, or if you would like to suggest a change to the information referred to in this site, please email the ADA Coordinator or call the Office of Compliance at 608-265-6018.
+This list of campus resources is coordinated by the University’s ADA Coordinator.
+If you cannot find the information you need, or if you would like to suggest a change to information referred to in this site, please email the ADA Coordinator or call the Office of Compliance.

 Report physical or digital barriers that prevent access for individuals with disabilities.Report an accessibility barrier